DivTwid/golang-boiler/README.md

 This is a basic Go lang boiler plate with Gin-gonic and GORM implementation

+Prerequisites:
+    - Postgres SQL should be running on local machine on 5432 port
+    - MySQL should be running on local machine on 3306 port

-To Start with the mentioned boiler plate simply clone the repository and run following commands `ENV=development go run main.go`
+To Start with the mentioned boiler plate simply clone the repository and run following command:
+`ENV=development go run main.go`

 Project Overview: